 Q: Describe what happened and how you first noticed the pain, numbness and hypersensitive areas?
 Did you have an injury or did these symptoms show up slowly?

 A: I’ve had very sporadic gout attacks in my right foot, mostly in the big toe.
 Over a period of years, I had a large buildup of gout deposits in my second toe.
 So large that it put a big ‘dent’ into the toe.
 My Podiatrist surgically removed it and it took forever to heal and a white substance continued to drain out of the wound.
-Skin healed over this build up, resembling the original, but not quite as large yet.
+Skin healed over this build-up, resembling the original, but not quite as large yet.
 The spot for PN is right where my first and second toes touch.
-I experience burning sensation and the second toe has developed a callous.
+I experience a burning sensation and the second toe has developed a callous.
 That doesn’t stop the burning.

 Q: What did you experience right after the surgery?

 A: I couldn’t wear shoes as the shoe was too small to accommodate the wound.
-I had to wear sock and sandals in snowy conditions.
+I had to wear socks and sandals in snowy conditions.
 Was the subject of many discussions at the office coffee machine.
 I was not able to do my normal work of visiting construction sites.
 I had to apply a square gauze pad around the toe in the morning to keep it from leaking thru my sock and into my shoe.
 I couldn’t take baths or showers easily.
 I do recall my toes becoming swollen.
 I elevated them as much/often as possible.
 Over time, my foot started to become immobile.

 Q: What did your doctor advise you to do to treat these symptoms?